randymarsh77/amethyst/README.md

 # Amethyst
 A home audio solution.
 Kind of.
+More like, a home audio solution for the future; currently a WIP.

 ## Overview
 Amethyst is a bundled deployment for wireless, synchronized audio playback to multiple clients.